Logistic Regression and Poisson Regression

 Regression

-• Y is quantitative, continuous
+• Y is quantitative

 • Examples: Sales prediction, claim size prediction, stock price modelling